KocproZ/jenkins-discord/README.md

 	- The title of the embed.
 - link
 	- If set, the title becomes a link to this URL.
+- thumbnail
+    - If set, the image under the URL shows up on the right side of Discord message.
+- image
+    - If set, the image under the URL shows up under discord message
 - description
 	- The description of the message (the main chunk of text), can be markdown formatted, [Markdown Text 101 (Chat Formatting: Bold, Italic, Underline)](https://support.discordapp.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-).
 - footer